VU-IVM/Learning_Python/README.md

 If you want to know more about how to install or update packages, you can take a look at the following site: https://www.marsja.se/learn-all-about-installing-updating-packages-in-python/

+Additional notes: To open other user interface (such as spyder for example), the procedure is the same as for the jupyter lab, except that you hae to write `spyder`

+-In Macs, the terminal is already installed by default, so you should just search for this instead of conda terminal